dcsil/k.ai/product_research/use_cases.md

 ### CUJ 1

+When the user creates an account, they are guided to enter information about their upcoming release (In this case, it is for a single called "Joy").
+Afterwards, they can see the page in the sketch below.

 The user can see a timeline on the dashboard (which includes a task list and progress bar) to indicate progress within the current release strategy.
 This should reflect the overall status of release tasks/activities.
+Release tasks are auto-generated based on the user's goals for the release.

 Computer interface sketch: